wesdoyle/python_epidemic_simulation/README.md

 The `VACCINATE_POP` preventative measure provides the adhering hosts with a recovery multiplier.
 The vaccination for any host provides is a random value between 0 and `VACCINATION_DRIP`, which is added to the recovery constant for any host.
 `VACCINATION_DRIP` is intended to simulate the idea that of the percentage of units that adhere, each vaccinates at a variable time.
 Vaccination effect takes place immediately, even if a host is in unexposed state.

+#### How long does protection from a COVID-19 vaccine last?

+We don’t know how long protection lasts for those who are vaccinated.
+Experts are working to learn more about both natural immunity and vaccine-induced immunity.

 #### Limit Travel

 The `LIMIT_TRAVEL` preventative measure sets the initial velocity of adhering hosts to 50%